“Art brings people together.”

 When you look at my paintings, I hope that you feel a personal connection.
 Whether it is the time, the location, the people or the subject.
 I want you to feel I care about my subjects.

 I hope my work inspires you to appreciate the people, places, and simple joys in the world we live in.
 Whether it's children playing in a fountain on the Benjamin Franklin Parkway, ice skating at Dilworth Park, or a musician strumming his guitar in Rittenhouse Square.
 I like to say that "Every Painting Tells A Story."
 My goal is to enhance your life by bringing people together to enjoy the beauty of each other.
-To transport you from your daily life to that of another time and place.

 My paintings come from a combination of observation, interpretation, and composition.
 I use my visual language as an artist to restructure and interpret what I see.